jharwell/sierra/docs/src/glossary.rst

       A :term:`Engine` supported by SIERRA using :term:`ROS1` and any robot which supports ROS.

+   Prefect

+      Python-based scheduling framework for defining and executing workflows.
+The website is at `https://www.prefect.io`_.

    Project

       The SIERRA plugin allowing you to use your code on the engine of your